 Partner with Your Child’s Health Care Providers

 Share information with your child’s doctor about your experiences with medical specialists, early intervention programs, school services etc. so they learn what sorts of services are available in the community, the benefits to families as well as the experience their patients have with particular providers or services.
-The brochure Building Early Intervention Partnerships With Your Child’s Doctor (available in Spanish and other languages) has tips for building a strong relationship with your child’s doctor as well as how to educate doctors and others about the benefits of early intervention for your family and others.

 Some doctor’s offices and clinics are starting Family Advisory Groups to help the practice improve their services for patients.
 Some hospitals and early intervention centers also have Family and/or Community Advisory Groups.
 For example, Seattle Children’s Hospital in Seattle has a Family Advisory Council made up of parents who serve in an advisory role for the hospital.
 Parents provide feedback on proposed policy, programmatic and organizational changes that impact the family experience at Children’s.
 Ask how you can be involved.